thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 The name of a migration file starts with a UTC timestamp and ends with a table name.
 That way, the Knex migration system can identify and order the migrations based on when the files were created and what tables they affect.

-Here's an example what the contents of the `20160621141318_tracks.js` migration file might look like.
+Here's an example of what the contents of the `20160621141318_tracks.js` migration file might look like.

 ```javascript
 'use strict';